Yash3561/Speech-Emotion-Data-Classification_model/README.md

 ![](images/livevoice2.PNG?raw=true)
 <br>

-### As you can see that the model has predicted the male voice and emotion very accurately in the image above.
+### In the image above, you can see that the model predicted the male voice and mood pretty precisely.

-## NOTE: If you are using the model directly and want to decode the output ranging from 0 to 9 then the following list will help you.
+## NOTE: If you are directly using the model and wish to decode the output spanning from 0 to 9, the list below will assist you.

 0 - female_angry <br>
 1 - female_calm <br>